cursorless-dev/cursorless-talon/docs/README.md

 For some delimiter pairs, the opening and closing delimiters are the same character, eg `"`, `'`, and `` ` ``.
 In this case, cursorless somehow needs to determine whether a given instance of the character is an opening or closing delimiter.
 When we have access to a parse tree, such as in typescript or python, this is not a problem, because we can reliably determine whether a quotation mark is an opening or closing delimiter based on its position in the parse tree.

-However, when we are in a language where we don't have access to a parse tree, such is in a plaintext or markdown file, or within a comment or string within a parsed language, it is not possible to reliably determine whether we are looking at a left or right delimiter.
+However, when we are in a language where we don't have access to a parse tree, such is in a plaintext or markdown file, or within a comment or string within a parsed language, it is not possible to reliably determine whether we are looking at an opening or closing delimiter.

 In this case, we resort to a simple heuristic to determine whether a character is an opening or closing delimiter: we consider the first instance of the given delimiter on a line to be an opening delimiter, and every subsequent delimiter alternates between being treated as an opening and closing delimiter.
 For example: